Skip Main Navigation

 • When both spouses live in the United States: You’ll file an “Adjustment of Status.”
 The spouse seeking a green card won’t need to leave the United States.
 This is true for spouses of green card holders as long as they maintain a valid student or work visa while waiting for approval.
 But spouses of U.S. citizens need not maintain a valid immigration status while waiting.
 They can also file all required forms at the same time, a process called “concurrent filing.”

-how to apply for a military spouse green card
+How to apply for a military spouse green card

 Getting a military spouse green card is a four-step process: